 Like the S5 Max and S6 MaxV, the S6 Pure has the same design with one side brush and a narrow brush roll.

-The good news is that if you own any of the older models like the Roborock S5, the new brush is backward compatible.
+The good news is if you own any of the older models like the Roborock S5, the new brush is backward compatible.

 It also comes with a HEPA filter that Roborock says is washable.
-However, this model does not have the extra filter, so you’ll have to purchase a one separately.
+However, this model does not have the extra filter, so you’ll have to purchase one separately.